opendocsg/slw-judgments-backfill/2007_SGCA_14/report.md

 **The merits**

 24     Phang J went on to decide on the merits of the application.
 He started by identifying the standard of proof to be satisfied to obtain leave.
-He referred to _Chan Hiang Leng Colin v Minister for Information and the Arts_ [1996] 1 SLR 609 (“ _Colin Chan_ ’s case”), and concluded that there was a very low threshold for an applicant to meet.
+He referred to _Chan Hiang Leng Colin v Minister for Information and the Arts_ <span class="citation">[1996] 1 SLR 609</span> (“ _Colin Chan_ ’s case”), and concluded that there was a very low threshold for an applicant to meet.

 25     He then focused his attention on s 5(3) of the Act which states that a declaration “shall be conclusive evidence that the land is needed for the purpose specified”.